aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ```

 Note that even though Alice and Bob signed the transaction, their account balances have not changed.
-Chad, however, has received 100 octas from the multisig account, which assumed the gas costs of the transaction and thus has had more than 100 octas deducted.
+However, Chad has received 100 octas from the multisig account, which assumed the gas costs of the transaction and thus has had more than 100 octas deducted.

 ## Step 7: Create a vanity address multisig

 In this section, a fourth user named Deedee will generate a vanity address, then rotate her account to the two-of-three multisig.

-### Step 7.1 Generate a vanity address
+### Generate a vanity address

 A fourth user, Deedee, wants her account address to start with `0xdd..`, so she generates random accounts until she finds one with a matching account address:

 ```python title="multisig.py snippet"
 :!: static/sdks/python/examples/multisig.py section_7
 ```
+Output:
 ```zsh title=Output
 === Funding vanity address ===
 Deedee's address:    0xdd86860ae7f77f58d08188e1c39fbc6a2f7cec782f09f6767f8367d84357ed57